"I'm so pretty, I should have been born a little girl!"

 - Of course, the Trope Namer, Gorgeous George himself, who was incidentally one of the biggest draws of the 1930s and 40s and often credited for turning wrestling into a national spectacle.
-He was not the first ambiguously gay professional wrestler in the USA, nor did he begin as one.
+He was not the first ambiguously gay professional wrestler in the USA (At least one, Patrick Lansdowne, had a similar gimmick before him), nor did he begin as one.
 But when he did his face heel turn he took effeminacy and flamboyance to levels none had ever seen in professional wrestling, making him largely responsible for The Gimmick as we know it.

 - Shawn Michaels had shades of this during his 1990s heel runs.
 He was a flamboyantly dressed, stripping narcissist who pranced around in front of a mirror and came out to a theme song called "Sexy Boy" and once posed for Playgirlnote .
 He also had TONS of Ho Yay with heel sidekicks Kevin Nash and Triple H. Parts of his heel runs subverted this, however, by having him hang around with Sensational Sherri or Jenny Mc Carthy.
 His face runs tended to downplay the vanity and the Ho Yay (unless Triple H was around), but still pretty much ran with the trope.